The Caltech Rigorous Systems Research Group

 To find out about other ongoing projects,

-please look at the personal pages for the
+please check out Rigor + Relevance (the RSRG Blog), along with the personal pages for the